 Mark from the Blunt Bean Counter asked his readers for questions they’d like answered and Capital Gains Reserves, was a topic put forward by one reader.
 An interesting question for those that might have large Capital Gains in their futures, and their impact on you.

-In terms of investing Mark from My Own Advisor talks about Taxation of U.S. stocks for Canadian investors – Master Limited Partnerships, an interesting topic and he walks you through a case study on the subject.
+In terms of investing Mark from My Own Advisor talks about Taxation of U.S. stocks for Canadian investors Master Limited Partnerships, an interesting topic and he walks you through a case study on the subject.
 The Steadyhand Blog comments Markets are so volatile … or are they?
-That is a very good question, a better one is are they going to get more volatile ?
+That is an excellent question, a better one is are they going to get more volatile ?
 Normally I try not to talk about the market too much, but do you know about The Worst Bear Market That Nobody Ever Talks About, sit back and let Michael Batnick tell you about it.